HikaruSadashi/pitSHAchio/cpp-version/README.md

 ## Introduction

 PitSHAchio is a distributed password cracking program designed to brute force password hashes using a distributed computing approach.
-The project utilizes a main client written in full-stack JavaScript to provide a user-friendly web-based UI, communicating with a server built in **Go** via IPC sockets.
-The server, in turn, interacts with compute clients also built in **Go** using TCP sockets.
+The project utilizes a main client written in full-stack JavaScript to provide a user-friendly web-based UI, communicating with a server built in C++ via IPC sockets.
+The server, in turn, interacts with compute clients also built in C++ using TCP sockets.
 This README provides an overview of the project's goals, approach, and framework.

 ## Goal